The Disingenuous 2nd Amendment ‘Debate’

 <1% — Percentage of people who defended themselves with their guns in violent crimes

 Robert Vanwey was Senior Technical Analyst for the New York State Division of Criminal Justice, who specialized in investigating public corruption, technology and financial crime.
 He also has a Juris Doctor degree.
-You can follow his work on the Evidence Files Facebook page or on Mastodon.
+You can follow his work here or visit the Evidence Files Substack for more on law and crime, technology, science, aviation, and the Himalayas where he often lives and works.

 --